OldSneerJaw/borealis-data-www/_pages/pg-addon-cli.md

 $ heroku borealis-pg:extensions --app sushi
 ```

-A list of PostgreSQL extensions that are supported by Borealis Isolated Postgres may be found [here](./pg-extensions-support).
+A list of PostgreSQL extensions that are supported by Borealis Isolated Postgres may be found [here](./pg-extensions-support). [x](#data-integrations)

 #### Database users